"Exactly how much fat is there in my kebab?"

 NMR Spectroscopy is short for nuclear magnetic resonance spectroscopy.
 What it does is find out the physical and chemical properties of atoms or molecules.
 It’s most commonly used by chemists to study organic molecules and handle quality control by measuring the purity of samples.
 NMR can analyze mixtures that contain known compounds or figure out what kind of unknown compounds are found in substances.

-Our NMR spectrometer solutions and equipment
+Portable NMR solutions and equipment

 Nanalysis specializes in NMR spectroscopes that are portable.
 The new model NMReady 60 is the first fully featured portable NMR spectrometer that does not require cryogens.
 We offer full shipping, installation, calibration and maintenance in Scandianavia and Baltic regions for all their products.